JacobLondon/confreader/README.md

 # Conf Reader
 Read simple, non-nested configuration files with `key=value` pairs.
 Note there is some robustness in spacing: `key = value` is also acceptable.
 Note writing back the configuration is available, but will clobber comments left in the file.

-Parameters will be read from the file specified, defaults will be used if: the file can't be read, a `key` is missing, a line is too long, the `value` is an invalid format, etc...
-Note that to read, the filename may be NULL, defaults will be used for all params.
+Parameters will be read from the file specified, defaults will be used if: the file can't be read, the filename is NULL, a `key` is missing, a line is too long, the `value` is an invalid format, etc...
 There SHALL be no bailout half-way through reading params.
 ```C

 /* - header - */